 Early on weekdays is the best time to visit the bridge in my opinion.
 The parking lots fill up rapidly on the weekends, but on the weekdays, the place is virtually empty until 7-8am.
 Catching a sunrise at the bridge can make for an outstanding picture.

-1. The Bixby Creek Bridge Viewpoint
+1. The Bixby Creek Bridge Point of View

 The best spot to photograph the bridge is from the Bixby Creek Bridge Viewpoint on the north side of the bridge, which offers a panoramic view of the bridge and the surrounding landscape.
-This spot offers a view of the bridge from below, and the ocean and cliffs in the background.
+This spot offers a point of view of the bridge from below, and the ocean and cliffs in the background.
 Visitors can park in the designated parking lot and walk or hike around the bridge to enjoy the view and take photographs.

 If you look on Google Maps, you’ll see another spot labeled as the Castle Rock Viewpoint.
 It is technically the same as this one, but just from the other end of the same parking lot.